HiPages vs Your Own Website: Which Is Better for Plumbers in Australia? (2026)

 In month one, a new website might generate one or two enquiries.
 By month six, with suburb pages and consistent Google reviews, many plumbers are receiving five to ten organic enquiries per month.
 The content you publish, the reviews you earn, and the authority your domain builds keep working after you log off.

 HiPages has no such effect.
-Spending $3,000 on leads in January does not reduce the cost of leads in February.
+Paying for subscriptions and credits in January does not reduce what you pay in February.
 The spend resets every month.
 There is no compounding, no accumulation, and no asset being built.

 “The moment I stopped paying HiPages, the phone went quiet.
 I'd spent years on there and had nothing to show for it.
 The website was different.
 I built it up over 12 months and now it just runs.
 I haven't touched my HiPages account since.”